 Common names you might have heard is Nordic Glögg, Brazilian quentão, French vin chaud, in Poland graze wino, and so on across the world.
 In Russia, it’s called Глинтвейн (“Glintwein”) and uses the same recipe as Glühwein.

 The restaurant would heat the wine in a restaurant style, Bunn glass coffee pot, the ones that you see on tv used in a restaurant diner.
-Slow heat, without boiling is the key to this, unfortunately, the lowest heat setting on our stoves is a simmer, so the recipe goes faster.
-It’s important not to boil this, and to only simmer.
+Slow heat, without boiling is the key to this, unfortunately, the lowest heat setting on our stoves is a simmer.
+It’s important not to boil mulled wine, and to only simmer.

 Gluhwein recipes usually include cinnamon sticks, cloves, star aniseed, citrus and sugar.
 Sometimes people can add a shot of a liquor when it’s served.
 I kept my recipe simple, true to what I remember from the Swiss restaurant, as I never got their real recipe.
 I didn’t add star aniseed, but you could definitely add it if you like the taste of licorice, plus a shot of liquor, such as rum, optional when serving.